 In the year of Margaret Tait’s centenary, Hundred Years Gallery invites film-makers to present work which would fit within an expanded conception of the nature documentary.
 The mundane as much as the exotic, the disgusting as much as the beautiful, the pest as much as the pet, the domestic as much as the wild, the urban as much as the rural, the human as much as the non-human, the non-living as much as the living: all these and more should be within our scope.

-The screenings will be followed by an open discussion chaired by the writer Phoebe Elliott-Mills, in which we will respond to the works and ask questions of the medium: Why make nature documentaries?
+The screenings will be followed by an open discussion chaired by the writer Phoebe Campion, in which we will respond to the works and ask questions of the medium: Why make nature documentaries?
 Why nature?
 Why documentary?
 What might ‘nature documentary’ be able to achieve?
 Is it a tool of the archive, or of advocacy?
 Of art, or of science?

 Programme (~1 hr.)